 a (financial or other) advantage is given, promised or requested, and

-BA 2010 criminalises bribery by a person when a person, ‘A’, offers, promises or gives a financial or other advantage to another person, ‘B’:
+BA 2010 criminalises bribery by a person when that person, ‘A’, offers, promises or gives a financial or other advantage to another person, ‘B’:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.